graevy/graevy.github.io/content/posts/roms.md

 You'll lose all data on your phone if we proceed.
 This is the scary step, too.
 Are you emotionally prepared for that?

-Every rom has a different MO for flashing, and you need to find your rom's installation guide ([Lineage [device specific]](https://wiki.lineageos.org/devices/) [Graphene](https://grapheneos.org/install/web) [Copperhead](https://copperhead.co/android/docs/install/)).
-Some might use first-party tools like samsung Odin, many (including Lineage) specifically flash the recovery partition and then `adb sideload` a `.zip` for the recovery partition to use.
-The problem is that there are many different partitions you might have to flash or wipe:
+Every rom has a different MO for flashing, and you need to find your rom's installation guide ([Lineage](https://wiki.lineageos.org/devices/) [Graphene](https://grapheneos.org/install/web) [Copperhead](https://copperhead.co/android/docs/install/) [Calyx](https://calyxos.org/install/)).
+Most use a script, some might use first-party tools like samsung Odin, many just flash the recovery partition and then package the other partitions like an android update.
+A non-exhaustive[^14] list of partitions you might have to flash:
 - Most will flash `boot`, the partition your phone is booted into right now. ***`A bad bootloader flash is how you brick a phone`***; the bootloader can rescue all other partitions (via `fastboot flash`).
-There are some tools, usually first-party, to recover from brick, but don't count on them.
+There are tools, usually first-party, to recover from brick, but don't count on them.
 - `system` stores most of what constitutes our rom.
 A bad flash here will probably boot-loop your phone.
-- `data` stores our user data; installed apps, settings, etc. we won't flash this, but guides may have you wipe it.
-- `cache`[^14] can almost always be wiped safely.
-- `radio`: (or modem) some niche roms will want to flash it, particularly for carrier-locked phones.
 - `recovery` is the partition that helps you rebuild your phone when it breaks; most roms will flash it.
 I highly recommend [TWRP](https://twrp.me/Devices/), though you should check version compatibility with your rom (and don't use it with the secure Pixel roms).
 - `kernel`: user-friendly roms aren't usually going to require a custom linux kernel.
 A bad flash would probably boot-loop or crash frequently.

 You can backup a partition[^17] using `dd`, e.g. `adb shell su -c dd if=/dev/path/to/<partition> > <partition>.img` to your pc.

-Pretty much every ROM installation goes like this:
+Pretty much every rom installation goes like this:
-- OEM unlocking and USB debugging (as root if the toggle is available) need to be enabled as per the `OEM Unlocking` section above
+- OEM unlocking and USB debugging need to be enabled
 - `fastboot flashing unlock` is another safeguard, and ***`also the data partition wipe`***.
 - `fastboot flash <partition> <uncompressed file>` flashes a specific partition.
 Most ROMs will bundle this in a script of some kind, for aforementioned "don't brick your phone" reasons.
 After flashing a few partitions in your guide, you'll be done.